Saudi Arabia: Women activists on trial

 This graphic depicts (left to right) Samar Badawi, Iman al-Nafjan, Loujain al-Hathloul, Aziza al-Youssef and Nassima al-Sada

-Loujain al-Hathloul, Iman al-Nafjan, Aziza al-Yousef, Amal al-Harbi, Dr. Ruqayyah al-Mharib, Nouf Abdulaziz, Maya’a al-Zahrani, Shadan al-Anezi, Dr. Abir Namankni, Dr. Hatoon al-Fassi and another woman are among a group of activists who were detained following a sweeping wave of arrests since May 2018.
+The activists were detained in May 2018 following a sweeping wave of arrests targeting human rights activists.
 Many of the women activists brought to trial have campaigned against the long-standing ban on women driving in Saudi Arabia, and for the end of the male guardianship system.

-Please send a fax or letter to King Salman.
+Please send a fax, tweet or letter to King Salman.

-- Urge him to drop all charges against all 11 women activists, and to release them immediately and unconditionally, as they are prisoners of conscience, solely detained for peacefully exercising their right to freedom of expression, assembly and association.
+- Urge him to drop all charges against the 11 women activists, and to release immediately and unconditionally those still detained, as they are prisoners of conscience, solely detained for peacefully exercising their right to freedom of expression, assembly and association.

-- Call on him to allow independent monitors into the prisons to investigate allegations of torture and other ill-treatment, including sexual abuse.
+- Call on him to allow independent monitors into the prisons to investigate allegations of torture and other ill-treatment, including sexual abuse, and to allow foreign diplomats and journalists access to the trial sessions.

 His Majesty King Salman bin Abdul Aziz Al Saud